Octobug/notes/programming_languages/programming_languages/c/the_c_programming_language/3_control_flow/README.md

     // clean up the mess
 ```

-`lable` can be attached to any statement in the same function as the `goto`.
+`label` can be attached to any statement in the same function as the `goto`.
 The
 scope of a label is the entire function.